mrled/keymap.click/docs/devnotes.md

 ✅ I got keymap.click !!
 ✅ 20200820 update: Eradicated the hated 'keyblay' from source code

+### Release a dev preview

+* Improve diagram lines
+* Decide on a final name

+✅ dev preview officially released, posted on my blog about it, hell yeah

 ### Add place for more general info